Skip to main content

 Karrie Webb in action at the AIG Women

-The AIG Women’s Open has always been extra special for Karrie Webb, the three-time Champion who is returning to action at St Andrews this week.
+The AIG Women’s Open has always been extra special for Karrie Webb, the three-time Champion who returned to action at St Andrews in August.

 The winner of seven majors in all, Webb secured victory in the AIG Women’s Open in 1995, 1997 and 2002.
 Nobody has triumphed in the Championship more often and only Sherri Steinhauer can match Webb’s haul of three titles.